 You will likely start to see some rust forming on the rotors if the vehicle sits in one place for a few days.
 Remove this superficial rust by simply driving.
 Take the vehicle out for a spin that includes some stop-and-go driving, then check the rotors.
 If the corrosion remains visible, take it to the next level.
 Find a deserted street or an empty parking lot.
-Start the vehicle in motion, getting up to 10 mph or so, then brake hard.
+Start the vehicle in motion, getting up to 15 kph or so, then brake hard.
 Repeat this process a few times and check the rotors again.
 If you still see rust, then move to the next step.

-Find out the meanings behind strange car sounds.
+Find out the likely causes of these strange car sounds.

 Step 2: Rotor cleaning prep

 Always place chocks behind the wheels of the axle you are not working on.